inherent-design/fabric/README.md

 ## Documentation

-- [Architecture](docs/architecture.md) - Detailed architecture of the Fabric Engine
+- [Architecture](docs/ARCHITECTURE.md) - Detailed architecture of the Fabric Engine
+- [Build Guide](docs/BUILD.md) - How to build the project on different platforms
+- [Testing Guide](docs/TESTING.md) - Overview of the testing framework and how to run tests
-- [Examples](docs/examples.md) - Code examples demonstrating key concepts
+- [Examples](docs/EXAMPLES.md) - Code examples demonstrating key concepts
-- [Technical Challenges](docs/technical_challenges.md) - Implementation challenges and solutions
+- [Technical Challenges](docs/TECHNICAL_CHALLENGES.md) - Implementation challenges and solutions
-- [Contributing](docs/contributing.md) - How to contribute to the project
+- [Contributing](docs/CONTRIBUTING.md) - How to contribute to the project

 ## Building from Source